NestorNavarro/templete-light-dark-mode/README.md

 # templete-light-dark-mode
-This project is a template that you can to use for do your own page with light and dark mode.
-This project has a page where you will find a multiple sections such as home, about, projects and contact.
+This project is a template that you can to use for doing your own page with light and dark mode.
+This project has a page where you can find a multiple sections such as home, about, projects and contact.
 You are free use it and modify whatever you want.

 ## Objetive
 The objetive of this app is practies and leanr more about javascript, html and css.